 In 2019 things changed slightly as we only had one Play Off event proceeding this week however Justin Thomas had played strongly at the Northern Trust the week before his victory here finishing twelfth and it is also worth mentioning he finished twelfth in his previous start as well at the WGC Fedex St Jude.

-Last year meanwhile Jon Rahm built on a sixth place finish the previous week at the Northern Trust to bag the trophy in Illinois.
+In 2021 Jon Rahm built on a sixth place finish the previous week at the Northern Trust to bag the trophy in Illinois, while in 2021 Patrick Cantlay had finished 11th in the Northern Trust the week before picking up the BMW trophy.

 In addition as you would expect from an event that is made up of a limited field of elite players shock winners in the BMW Championship are few and far between.